 Minor in Communications and Network Engineering

 If you have an interest in the internet, and specifically, the "internet of things", the design and implementation of computer networks, and in a wide range of communications, the the minor in Communications and Network Engineering may be a route to take within your Computer Engineering degree.

-The first year of the BE(Hons) is called the Engineering Intermediate Year.
+The first year of the Bachelor of Engineering with Honours is called the Engineering Intermediate Year.
 For Computer Engineering students, this is made up of: